wearetriple/dotnet-defaults/KanbanGuidelines.md

 ## Kanban General

-A kanban board helps us *visualising work*, *limiting the amount of work in progress*, and *getting our work done*.
+A kanban board helps us *visualize work*, *limit the amount of work in progress*, and *get our work done*.
 The following guidelines will help us standardize our use with Kanban boards, so that we can switch projects efficiently without having to learn a new Kanban method this particular project employs.

 ## Board layout